Information and Facts about the Physical Bible

 The Geneva Bible replaced the Great Bible.

-• King Henry VI mandated the reading of Bibles during services.
+King Henry VI mandated the reading of the Bible during services.

 The King James Version replaced the Geneva Bible.

-• America's founders used the King James Bible.
+America's founders in the 1700s used the King James Bible.

 There are six most popular and recognized English Bible translations.